 LO5 Produce a structured scientific report using appropriate software.

-The assessment strategy is to reflect all the learning outcomes by one coursework (80%), which may consists of a mixture of various parts (see sections 10 and 13) and is individualised for each individual programme of study(LO1,LO2,LO5).
-However, a written report (80%) must be produced with an attachment of PDP.
+The assessment strategy is to reflect all the learning outcomes by one coursework (80%), which may consists of a mixture of various parts (see sections 8-10) and is individualised for each individual programme of study(LO1,LO2,LO5).
 An oral presentation or viva (20%) is required (LO3-4).
 Both components must be passed in order to pass this module.